 If you are using multiple payment gateways, you must configure a separate gateway profile for each merchant ID you want to use.

 Zuora recommends having the required gateway information before you start configuration.

 The payment gateways must be enabled in your tenant before you can start the configuration.

 Submit a request at Zuora Global Support to enable this feature or service.

 Perform the following steps to configure your payment gateway:

 - Click your username at the top right and navigate to Settings > Payments > Setup Payment Gateway.

 - Select the payment gateway from the Gateway Type drop-down.

 - Click create gateway.
-In the New Gateway page appears.

 - Click save gateway information.